hbkworld/streaming-spec/dimensions.md

 The signal has 2 value dimensions.
 A spectrum consists of an array of value points

-- The Frequency is equidistant, there is an absolute start value when the frequency sweep begins.
+- The Frequency is equidistant, it has an absolute start value of 100.
 - The amplitude is non-equidistant, hence each Point carries the absolute amplitude only
 - Every dimension consists 1024 points to describe a complete spectrum
 - The time is non-equidistant.
 Each complete spectrum has one time stamp.